-Access to more and better data would enable more precise monitoring of trends, but it is reasonable to assume that continuous contributions at the minimum three plus three per cent rate over a long period will help many KiwiSaver members to fill the gap between what NZS can provide and a higher standard of living in retirement.
+Access to more and better data would enable more precise monitoring of trends, but it is reasonable to assume that continuous contributions at the minimum three per cent rate over a long period will help many KiwiSaver members to fill the gap between what NZS can provide and a higher standard of living in retirement.
 Where this is the case, the purpose of KiwiSaver will have been fulfilled.
 This of course assumes that NZS remains broadly unchanged.
-If changes are made and KiwiSaver members need to dip into their funds between 65 and a new age of eligibility for NZS, they will have a smaller top-up balance available once they qualify for NZS.
+If changes are made and KiwiSaver members need to dip into their funds between 65 and a new age of eligibility for New Zealand Superannuation, they will have a smaller top-up balance available once they qualify for NZS.

 Others have made different calculations of the minimum KiwiSaver contribution rate required for a comfortable retirement.
-The Financial Services Council and Workplace Savings NZ, who represent KiwiSaver providers, have respectively proposed that the minimum total rate should reach 7-10 per cent101 or 12 per cent.
-It needs to be recognised, however, that higher minimum contribution rates may deter people from either joining KiwiSaver or continuing to make contributions.
+The Financial Services Council and Workplace Savings NZ, who represent KiwiSaver providers, have respectively proposed that the minimum rate should reach ten or twelve per cent.
+It needs to be recognised however that higher minimum contribution rates may deter people from either joining KiwiSaver or continuing to make contributions.